efrederickson/MemSearch-DotNet/README.md

 .NET targeting latest framework (4.7) and AnyCPU.
 Should work against x86 and x64 processes.
 Doesn't need special privileges like `SeDebugPrivilege`.

+Motivation: Someone at work built a similar program, and I was like "how hard could that be"?
+So even though it is fairly useless, here it is.

 ## Config

 Follow this format: